microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/configurewebhooks.md

 GitLab can be deployed to a Kubernetes cluster by using the [Helm chart](https://docs.gitlab.com/ce/install/kubernetes/gitlab_omnibus.html).

 Microclimate automatically attempts to create webhooks for repositories in GitLab and does not succeed if you do not provide a valid personal access token on the pipeline credentials.
 For GitLab, the automatically created webhook, if successfully made, is configured to trigger whenever a push event occurs and whenever a merge request event occurs.
 SSL validation is currently disabled by default for the automatically created webhook, this is because MicroClimate uses a self-signed certificate.
 Note: This certificate can be changed and you can manually modify the webhook to have SSL validation enabled should you want to.
-See [known issues](./knownissues) for more details.
+See [Troubleshooting](./troubleshooting) for more details.

 If the webhook is not automatically added on your repository, follow these steps to manually create a webhook.